Evidlo/prelim/main.typ

   //     - Studies identified storm-time variation with radial enhancement propagating outward @gonzalostorm @zoennchen2011
   // ])

-  Of these missions, only the TWINS and TIMED missions have observed the exosphere over long timescales, but their low-altitude observations and measurement gaps limit their utility in understanding the global exosphere.
+  Of these missions, only TWINS and TIMED have observed the exosphere over long timescales, but their low-altitude observations and measurement gaps limit their utility in understanding the global exosphere.
-  Longterm study of the exosphere has not been a priority on any mission, with only 3 wide-field images in existence, shown in @previous_measurements.
+  Long-term study of the exosphere has not been a priority on any mission, with only 3 wide-field images in existence, shown in @previous_measurements.
 Available data is sparse, especially with regards to storm-time evolution.

   == Carruthers Mission Overview

   The historical overview of exospheric studies in the previous section highlights a need for global exospheric measurements at high temporal cadence.

-  The _Carruthers Geocorona Observatory_ (CGO) mission was selected by NASA in 2020 to fill this observation gap by making wide-field Lyman-α observations from the L1 Lagrange point, ideal for observing the exosphere globally.
+  The _Carruthers Geocorona Observatory_ mission was selected by NASA in 2020 to fill this observation gap by making wide-field Lyman-α observations from the L1 Lagrange point, ideal for observing the exosphere globally.
   Carruthers will ride-share with the #gls("IMAP") spacecraft to L1, inserting into a 6 month orbit with wide angular deviation for observing from diverse perspectives.
 Its #gls("GCI"), shown in @gci2, contains two #gls("UV") cameras derived from the #gls("ICON") far ultraviolet (FUV) instrument that will simultaneously image the inner exosphere at high resolution and the global exosphere out to 25 Re.
 Carruthers represents the first standalone exospheric mission capable of making continuous global measurements.
   Carruthers will reveal the relative importance of thermal evaporation, charge-exchange, and solar radiation pressure in controlling exospheric dynamics.
 It will also determine the spatial extent and shape of global H distribution and its response to impulsive space weather events.